Flying with chronic low back pain? There are steps you can take both before and during your flight to better manage your back pain.

 See if there is room at the back of plane to do some quick stretching, which can provide more flexibility to the back and ease stiffness.
 Just be sure not to get up during turbulence.

-Alternate every 15 minutes between heat therapy that can stretch the tissues around the spine and reduce the sending of pain signals, and ice treatment that can numb back swelling.
+Alternate every 15 minutes between heat therapy, which can stretch the tissues around the spine and reduce the sending of pain signals, and ice treatment, which can numb back swelling.
 Here’s what you can do:

 - Stock up on inexpensive heating options like ThermaCare heat wraps or warm gel packs and apply them while in the air.

 - Bring an empty hot water bottle and ask the flight attendant to fill it up during your flight.

 - Carry a small gel pack on the plane and have the flight attendant store it in the fridge when you are not using it.

 - Have a Ziploc bag on hand and ask the attendant to fill it up with ice that you can apply to your back.

 Of course, do not apply heat or ice directly to the skin and be sure to check in with the airline to see what items are acceptable to carry on.